bengarrett/RetroTxt/README.md

 #### An important note about the license

-While RetroTxt is covered under a [GNU Lesser General Public License v3.0](http://choosealicense.com/licenses/lgpl-3.0/), the included fonts **are not**.
-You should read each individual font license that can be found in the `fonts/` subdirectory before redistribution.
-As some of the included collections do not permit the sale or modification of their fonts and packages.
+While RetroTxt uses a [GNU Lesser General Public License v3.0](http://choosealicense.com/licenses/lgpl-3.0/), the included fonts **are not**.
+You should read each font license that is in the `fonts/` subdirectory before redistribution, as some of the added collections do not permit the sale or modification of their fonts and packages.

 ## Credits